braintree/braintree_ios/V7_MIGRATION.md

 v7 bumps to a minimum deployment target of iOS 16+.

 ## SEPA Direct Debit
-All properties within `BTSEPADirectDebitRequest` are now internal.
+All properties within `BTSEPADirectDebitRequest` can only be accessed on the initializer vs via the dot syntax.